llm-edge/hal-9100/examples/README.md

 We will use Perplexity API to get started quickly with an LLM but you can run this example with any LLM.

 1. Get an API key from Perplexity.
 You can get it [here](https://docs.perplexity.ai/docs).
+Replace in [.env](./.env) the `MODEL_API_KEY` with your API key.
 2. Install OpenAI SDK: `npm i openai`

 ## Setup

 1. Start Postgres, Redis, Minio, and the server: `make reboot && make all`.
 This will take a few seconds.

-## Running the Script
+## Running the example

-Run the script using Node.js: `node ./examples/quickstart.js`
+Run the [example](./examples/quickstart.js) using Node.js: `node ./examples/quickstart.js`

+You should see at the end:

+>The current temperature in San Francisco is 68 degrees Fahrenheit.

 ## What did happen?